-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 12 67 14 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$14,000 \$12,176 \$5,812 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 14 50 5 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$5,638 \$6,024 \$4,950 the graduates and loan types to include and exclude in order H4, H4a, H5 and H5a. who betwo only undergraduate class who graduated between July 1, 2013 and June 30, 2014 started at your institution as first-time students and received a bachelor's degree een July 1, 2013 and June 30, 2014. loans made to students who borrowed while enrolled at your institution. gned loans. who transferred in. ey borrowed at other institutions. state, Federal Pe e percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, erkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, rent loans).
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 12 124 8 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$13,393 \$12,133 \$4,687 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 16 78 1 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$9,962 \$8,406 \$8,000

+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include:

+- \ 2015 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.

+Exclude:

+- \ students who transferred in.

+- \ money borrowed at other institutions.

+- \ parent loans

+- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree.

+H4.
+Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
+Exclude students who transferred into your institution.
+152 a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Number in the class (defined in H4 above) who borrowed 125 Percent of the class (defined above) who borrowed (nearest 1%) 82% Average per-undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) \$28,875 Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-Perkins, Federal ne percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family s.
-NOTE: exclude all institutional, state, private alternative loans and parent loans78% H5.
-Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$27,944 programsFede Federal Family e average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan ral Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Education Loans.
-These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative de parent loans.\$24,008 raduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same hecked in item H1.) nonresident Insti ur institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking aliens: tutional need-based scholarship or grant aid is available tutional non-need-based scholarship or grant aid is available tutional scholarship and grant aid is not available nal financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of ate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid:3 Average do \$4,500 llar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: Total dollar \$13,500 amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: H7.
-Check off a Il financial aid forms nonresident alien first-year financial aid applicants must submit: CSS/Fi ion's own financial aid form inancial Aid PROFILE tional Student's Financial Aid Application tional Student's Certification of Finances
+124 82% \$24,668 c) Institutional loan programs.
+0 0% \$0 d) State loan programs.
+0 0% \$0 e) Private alternative loans made by a bank or lender.
+24 16% \$22,937

+H5.
+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed

+Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

+H6.
+Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens:

+- Institutional need-based scholarship or grant aid is available - Institutional non-need-based scholarship or grant aid is available - Institutional scholarship and grant aid is not available

+If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 14

+Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$6,699

+Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$93,786

+H7.
+Check off all financial aid forms nonresident alien first-year financial aid applicants must submit:

+$\boxtimes$ Institution's own financial aid form CSS/Financial Aid PROFILE International Student's Financial Aid Application $\boxtimes$ International Student's Certification of Finances Other: